Long Away

 "Long Away" is a song by the British rock band Queen; it is the third track on their 1976 album A Day at the Races.
 Brian May wrote the song and sings the lead vocals.
-It is the only Queen single released during Freddie Mercury's lifetime not to be sung by him, and was released as the third single from the album in North America and New Zealand only.
+It was released as the third single from the album in North America and New Zealand only.

 Recording

 It is one of the few songs where May uses a guitar other than his Red Special.
-For the rhythm guitar parts he used an electric Burns twelve string guitar (although he used the Red Special for the second guitar solo in the middle section of the track).
-Originally May wanted to use a Rickenbacker guitar (as he admired John Lennon), but he didn't get along well with the Rickenbacker's thin neck.
+For the rhythm guitar parts, he used an electric Burns twelve string guitar (although he used the Red Special for the second guitar solo in the middle section of the track).
+Originally, May wanted to use a Rickenbacker guitar (as he admired John Lennon), but he didn't get along well with the Rickenbacker's thin neck.

 Roger Taylor sings the highest parts of the song.

 Meaning

 The song has a sad tone, describing that "for every star in heaven / there's a sad soul here today," and an overall sense of melancholic nostalgia lies over the song.
 It is similar in feel to the song '39 from A Night at the Opera, although without the folk influence.